 On the whole, Lowline Angus are quiet, docile animals that should pose no temperament-related problems to new farmers and ranchers.

 Angus cattle are often touted as being extremely healthy and highly unlikely to get pinkeye, sunburn, or cancer because of their pigmented skin.
 While this is typically (though not inevitably) the case, the breed does have a number of genetic defects lurking in its heredity such as dwarfism, extra legs, excessive bone formation, and neuropathic hydrocephalus, a condition in which the cranial cavity is filled with fluid.
 These defects are probably due to the breed’s extreme popularity, as already explained.
+Also be aware that the tendency to breed bigger, harder-keeping Angus cattle has resulted in an increased susceptibility to pinkeye due to nutritional deficiencies, despite their black pigment.

 Note that Lowline Angus are normal, healthy Angus cattle in a smaller package.
 They do not carry recessive genes for dwarfism.